Chart Configuration¶

 Lock Time¶

-This fixes the time range for the current chart query data, not limited by the global time component.
-After setting, the user-defined time will appear in the top right corner of the chart, such as "xx minutes", "xx hours", "xx days".
-For example, if the lock time interval is 30 minutes, even if the time control in the top right corner is adjusted, the chart will still only display the last 30 minutes of data.
+Fixes the time range for the current chart's query data, not restricted by the global time widget.
+After successful setting, the user-set time will appear in the upper right corner of the chart, such as "xx minutes", "xx hours", "xx days".
+Assuming a locked time interval of 30 minutes, even if the time widget in the upper right corner is adjusted, the current chart will still only display data from the last 30 minutes.

 Rule Mapping¶